netreplica/templates/README.md

 EOF
 ```

+## Create `interface_names` template

 The next step is to create another template – for interface naming.
-Some Containerlab node kinds use special naming conventions for interfaces, like `srl`, for example.
+Some Containerlab node kinds, like `srl`, use special naming conventions for interfaces.
 In case of `sonic-vs`, the [interface naming convention](https://containerlab.dev/manual/kinds/sonic-vs/#interfaces-mapping) uses default linux-based interface names.
-As there is already a `default.j2` template for this, all we need is to create a symbolic link for `sonic-vs`:
+As there is already a [`default.j2`](clab/interface_names/default.j2) template for this, all we need is to create a symbolic link to it using `sonic-vs.j2` file name:

 ```Shell
 ln -s default.j2 clab/interface_names/sonic-vs.j2
 ```

-If interface naming convention for the kind you're adding follows different rules, you will need to create a custom template for that.
+If the interface naming convention for the kind you are adding follows different rules, you will need to create a custom template for that kind.
 See [`srl.j2`](clab/interface_names/srl.j2) as an example. `nrx` passed the following variables to the interface naming templates you can leverage:
 * `interface` – original interface name exported from NetBox
-* `index` – position of the interface in the list of exported interfaces for this node, sorted by name.
-Starts with `0`
+* `index` – position of the interface in the list of exported interfaces for this node, sorted by name

+> It is possible that some interface naming conventions cannot be created using current set of variables.
+Consider creating a [Feature Request](https://github.com/netreplica/nrx/issues/new) for `nrx` to support such a kind.

 # Copyright notice